BrianInGermany/BrianInGermany.github.io/_posts/2022-02-12-task_steps_chart.markdown

 For a data structure that can represent interconnected tasks and steps, we need collection of lists and connecting arrows:

 In the above task-process graph, specific cells, or task steps, of the task nodes are connected in a flow to show what substeps pertain to which tasks, and which substeps are shared by which tasks in a many-to-one relationship.
-The below DOT-language representation of the graph consists of three components.

 ## Drawing Tools